 Student Course Access & Duration

 All enrolled students will automatically be added to the corresponding Canvas course shells.
-Once the instructor has made a course available, the student will have access to that course until it has been removed or unpublished by the instructor.
-If you do not want your students to access the course after the semester has been completed, then you must make the course unpublished or set to read-only.
+Once the instructor has published the course, the student will have access to that course until it has been closed by the instructor.
+If you do not want your students to access the course after the semester has been completed, then you must set to read-only.
+It is not possible to 'unpublish' a course if any student activity has taken place in the course.

 Removing Dropped Students from Canvas Rosters